 An overwhelming majority of people who have tried this product agree that it is comfortable and easy to use.
 Most experience immediate results and are happy with their purchase.

-On the other hand, there are some complains that have also surfaced online.
+On the other hand, there are some complaints that have also surfaced online.
 The most common complaint has to do with shipping and billing.
 In older online reviews predating 2015, some individuals with smaller mouths found it to be too large and difficult to keep in their mouth overnight although this complaint seems to have been resolved with the latest updated version that was released in 2015.
 Others have reported oral discomfort for the first 2-5 days of use.
 This is typical of most devices and should eventually disappear.

 Should I buy SnoreRx or try something else?

 There is no doubt that this stop snoring device is well designed and functional but does this mean you should hand over the $106.00 and give it a try?

 The SnoreRx is one of the few MAD’s available without a prescription which allows you to adjust the position of your lower jaw.
 This combined with the custom boil and bite feature allows for a better fit when compared to other products on the market.
 Its design mimics oral appliances that are available from a dentist with a prescription.
 Most MAD’s that are prescribed are used to treat obstructive sleep apnea and should not be confused with this product and other OTC stops snoring products.

 As for the inventor and his credentials, there is very little information available.
 There are however several medical professionals who support this product which gives it credibility.